School of Science, Mathematics and Engineering

 - 200-300 word abstract of your proposed entry

-- Your abstract should 1) outline your project's purpose in one or two sentences, 2) briefly describe any research, methods, and outcomes relevant to your project, and 3) highlight the potential contributions of your project to your research subject or other professionals in your field of study.
+- Highlight the potential contributions of your project to your research subject or other professionals in your field of study.

 Submissions will be evaluated based on the participants' abilities to provide an abstract that includes the above information and upon the potential merit and coherence of the abstract.
 Submissions with incomplete abstracts (those which do not contain all the criteria above) are subject to rejection without review.